 For those who are immunocompromised, safety and efficacy of vaccine has yet to be determined given the limited data for these groups.
 However, immunocompromised persons may still receive COVID-19 vaccines, with counseling, unless otherwise contraindicated given increased risk for COVID-19.

-At this point in time, children are not considered a priority group for early phases of vaccination given their low risk for severe disease.
+At this point in time, children under 16 years of age are not considered a priority group for early phases of vaccination given their low risk for severe disease.